eaasi/user-handbook/source/overview/emulators.rst

 by replicating environments from other nodes and/or using the Emulator menu in the demo interface.
 Please see :ref:`managing_emulators` for more details.

-The full list of compatible and pre-Dockerized emulators prepared by the EaaS team is located and will be updated on their `public GitLab repository <https://gitlab.com/emulation-as-a-service/emulators>`_, but immediately available for the EaaSI network are:
+The full list of compatible and Dockerized emulators prepared by the EaaS team is located and will be updated on their `public GitLab repository <https://gitlab.com/emulation-as-a-service/emulators>`_, but immediately available for the EaaSI network are: